Inode pointer structure

-The inode pointer structure is a structure adopted by the inode of a file in the Unix File System (UFS) to list the addresses of a file's data blocks.
+The inode pointer structure is a structure adopted by the inode of a file in the Version 6 Unix file system, Version 7 Unix file system, and Unix File System (UFS) to list the addresses of a file's data blocks.
 It is also adopted by many related file systems, including the ext3 file system, popular with Linux users.

 Structure

-In the past, the structure may have consisted of eleven or thirteen pointers, but most modern file systems use fifteen pointers.
-These pointers consist of (assuming 15 pointers in the inode):
+In the file system used in Version 6 Unix, an inode contains eight pointers: